d34d633f/old_android_bugs/README.md

-This is collection of bugs which has been found in Android libstagefright/libhevc/libavc libs.
+This is collection of bugs in Android libstagefright/libhevc/libavc libs.

-All these bugs are pretty old, some of them were found in 2005.
+Originally they were part of VulnDisco Professional.